 Colu Henry, Author, Back Pocket Pasta

 I don’t leave home without my well-seasoned 12-inch cast-iron skillet.
 I actually mean that!
 I packed it to take to Nova Scotia, where I’ll be for the holidays this year.
 I use mine to cook pretty much everything—to roast a chicken, to make skillet stuffing, or to simply roast vegetables.
 It’s also great for making cornbread.
 I love the way the skillet evenly conducts heat, acting almost as a plancha (if taken care of), and how it transfers effortlessly from stovetop to oven.
-I also embrace its rusticity and encourage using one as a serving vessel for a Thanksgiving side, which means you have one less dish to clean at the end of your meal!
+I also embrace its rusticity and encourage using one as a serving vessel for a side, which means you have one less dish to clean at the end of your meal!